Skip to main content

 Verifier reports

 Verifier nodes submit reports to Kalp Chain that attest to execution correctness.
+The reports can be zero-knowledge prrofs that verify execution without revealing sensitive data or full logs to validate workflow computation.
+Each verifier report includes:

 • Reference to the original intent hash